Aspen Ference, LMHC

 65 Rice Road, Wayland, Massachusetts 01778

 Relationships with those we love are some of the most significant factors in our happiness and mental well-being.
-Disharmony in relationships – partners, family or friends – causes frustration and sadness, but psychotherapy can help.
-I meet with couples, siblings, parents and children - often together - but there are times when other people in our relationships are unavailable or unwilling to seek therapy.
-Nevertheless, therapy can still help individuals resolve relationship problems even if those others aren't present.
+Disharmony in relationships can cause frustration and sadness, but psychotherapy can help.
+I meet with couples - often together - but there are times when the others in our relationships are unavailable or unwilling to seek therapy.
+Nevertheless, therapy can still help resolve relationship problems even if those others aren't present.
 Sometimes, despite all our best efforts, a relationship needs to end.
 In that case, I help individuals and families navigate the challenges of break-ups and divorce.

 Carl Hindy, Ph.D.

 Clinical Psychologist, NH Licensed Psychologist

 120 Main Street, Nashua, New Hampshire 03060